rjsears/chia_plot_manager/README.md

 #### Plotter Configuration

-Here is the directry structure I use on my plotter for my main plotting and -d drives:
+Here is the directory structure I use on my plotter for my main plotting and -d drives:

 ```
 /mnt